-A Nest Thermostat is the perfect way to keep your home comfortable, regardless of the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — saving you money in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.

 That’s why more homeowners are considering adding devices like a Nest into their home.
-If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in [siteinfo field="msa"].
+If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in Elk River.

-• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase their personal information from the Nest before leaving it behind for the next resident.
+• Reset: A reset erases some or all of your settings.
+For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it behind for the next resident.

-If you want to perform a reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
-Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+If you want to perform a reset, first write down your temperature settings so they're still available if you forget or erase them.
+Next, find Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-• Restart: Shuts your Nest down and reboots it while saving your settings.
-Another method is to press the outside of the Nest and hold it there until it goes black, at which point you can remove your hand.
+• Restart: Shuts your Nest down and starts it back up while remembering your settings.
+You can also press the outside of the Nest and hold it there until it goes black, at which point you can remove your hand.

-• Schedule: This reset clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
-With this option, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+• Schedule: This reset clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
+By choosing this kind of reset, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi